Updated May 2021

 Understand your data

 In spring 2021, we updated the diversity questions we use in mySRA regarding socio economic background.
 These updates reflect the latest best practice advice from the Social Mobility Commission.
-We will be using the same questions in the next firm diversity data survey in late summer 2021.
+We will be using the same questions in the next firm diversity data survey in summer 2021.

 Remove barriers and encourage social mobility